 UM Green Fund

 The University of Mississippi Green Fund supports innovative sustainability projects on campus.
-Since its establishment in 2013, the Green Fund has awarded more than $58,000 of funding to 22 projects.
-Past projects include the establishment of the UM Compost Program, the installation of hydration stations and energy conservation projects in RC South and the J.D.
+Since 2013, the Green Fund has catalyzed environmentally positive change across campus through the fulfillment of 26 unique projects spanning the university’s operations and mission.
+Past projects include the establishment of the UM Compost Collective, the installation of hydration stations and energy conservation projects in RC South and the J.D.
 Williams Library.
 All faculty, staff and students are eligible to propose a project.
 To learn more about the Green Fund, click the topics below.

 Propose a Project

-The UM Green Fund accepts project proposals once year in November.
-This year’s project proposals must be e-mailed to email@example.com on Monday, November 5, 2018.
+The UM Green Fund accepts project proposals once a year in November.
+Please revisit this page, follow our social media channels, or subscribe to our newsletter to stay informed of UM Green Fund funding cycle updates.
 All UM students, staff, and faculty are eligible and encouraged to submit project proposals.
 The Green Fund exists to increase, promote, publicize, and fund sustainability at the University of Mississippi, with the express intent to improve the quality of life for all members of the campus community.

 Proposals will be reviewed using the following criteria: